CogStack/CogStack-NiFi/docs/security.md

 - keystore: `root-ca.keystore.jks`
 - p12 cert: `root-ca.p12`
 - pem cert: `root-ca.pem`

+### Generating the base certificates for NiFi/Nginx/JupyterHub/OCR-service/Tika/MedCAT service certificates

+Configure certificate settings for NiFi in [certificates_nifi.env](../security/certificates_nifi.env) and for the root CA in [certificates_general.env](../security/certificates_general.env).

+1. run `create_root_ca_cert.sh`
+2. run `nifi_toolkit_security.sh`

+You must run them in the above order as the root CA is required by the NiFi toolkit.

 ### ELK stack
 For information on OpenSearch for Elasticsearch security features and their configuration please refer to [the official documentation](https://opensearch.org/docs/latest/security-plugin/index/).